wwohyzzh/MathGame/README.md

 - 3 Difficulty options

+- Simple GUI made with Tkinter

 - Shows the correct answer after the wrong answer

-- Displays the total number of mistakes at the end of the game

-- High readability with colorful terminal output

 - Division operations are only performed with integers